christianparpart/x0/docs/director.md

   - storing backend configuration in some plain file in /var/lib/x0/director/$NAME.db
 - client side routing
 - provide admin JSON-API for browsing, controlling directors, its backends, and their states/stats.
-- reuse already existing code as used in `proxy` and `fastcgi` plugins.
-  - existing plugins (proxy, fastcgi) should now reuse the new core API

 # Transparent Backend Transport API